FredericGariepy/LighthouseLabs/PKM/W2/D2/CVSS v3.1/Course questions.md

 CIA `Not Defined` is the same as Medium by default.

 Other base metric modifiers: \
-Represent implmented protections (controls) measures, alterting configurations assumed when chose base metrics.
+Represent implmented protections (controls) measures, alterting configurations assumed when chosing base metrics (E.I hot fixes).